bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This would have returned a point that coincides with the latest path point that was used to construct a path.

+# The 'argand' command

+The 'argand' command is designed for visually showing one or more complex numbers inside a complex plane, sometime known as an Argand plane.

+This command has a similar feel to 'cartesian' command, that is designed to plot one or more two-dimensional points each of which has two x/y coordinates.
+It is also a compound command with many subcommands.
+For instance, 'argand-setup' would designate an area inside a diagram for showing the plots for the complex numbers.

+    argand-setup 5 5 0.5

+The previous command sets up a Argand plane such that its center is located inside the viewport at the location of (5,5).
+From that location, each additional half the grid distance in both horizontal and vertical direction corresponds to one grid distance inside the Argand plane.
+To show a complex number, the 'argand-dot' command can be used, in which case a single complex number is to be passed to it.

+    argand-dot (1+2*I) (2+1*I)